Zero to Hero: Exploiting Null Effects to Achieve Variance Reduction in Experiments with One-sided Triggering: Introduction

 \subsection{Setup and Notation}

 We consider a randomized experiment with binary treatment assignment $Z_i \in \{0,1\}$.
 A binary label $D_{i}\left(Z_i=z\right) \in \{0, 1\}$ indicates whether a subject triggered exposure to the active treatment when assigned to study group $z$.
 For example, $D_{i}(0) = 1$ indicates that subject $i$ was assigned to the control group and triggered exposure to the active treatment. $\{Y_i(0), \ Y_i(1)\}$ is the pair of counterfactual outcomes under assignment to control and treatment, respectively~\cite{Imbens:2015}.
-Similarly, $S_i = \{D_i(0), \; D_i(1)\}$ is the counterfactual pair of triggered exposure conditions under assignment to control and treatment.~\cite{angrist1994,frangakis2002} We call $S$ the ``triggering counterfactual status'', or ``triggering status'' for short.
+Similarly, $S_i = \{D_i(0), \; D_i(1)\}$ is the counterfactual pair of triggered exposure conditions under assignment to control and treatment~\cite{angrist1994,frangakis2002}.
+We call $S$ the ``triggering counterfactual status'', or ``triggering status'', for short.

 We focus on the typical case for online experiments where $D_i(0) = 0$ by design; that is, subjects assigned to control have no access to the active treatment and can only be exposed to the control condition.
-This allows us to simplify notation: We use $S_i = 1$ interchangeably with $S_i=(0,1)$ to denote subjects who would trigger exposure to the active treatment if assigned to the treatment group ($T1$ and $C1$).
-We use $S_i = 0$ interchangeably with $S_i=(0, 0)$ to denote subjects who would not trigger exposure to the active treatment, regardless of their treatment assignment ($T0$ and $C0$).
-Mapping to Figure~\ref{fig:trigger_illustrate}, $S=1$ corresponds to the Triggered group while $S=0$ corresponds to the Trigger-Complement group. $Y_i$ and $D_i$ refer to subject $i$'s observed outcome and observed exposure condition, respectively.
+This allows us to simplify notation: We use $S_i = 1$ interchangeably with $S_i=(D_i(0)=0, \; D_i(1)=1)$ to denote subjects who would trigger exposure to the active treatment if and only if assigned to the treatment group ($T1$ and $C1$).
+We use $S_i = 0$ interchangeably with $S_i=(D_i(0)=0,\; D_i(1)=0)$ to denote subjects who would not trigger exposure to the active treatment, regardless of their treatment assignment ($T0$ and $C0$).
+Mapping to Figure~\ref{fig:trigger_illustrate}, $S_i=1$ corresponds to the Triggered group while $S_i=0$ corresponds to the Trigger-Complement group. $Y_i$ and $D_i$ refer to subject $i$'s observed outcome and observed exposure condition, respectively.
 We use subscripts $T$ and $C$ to denote treatment and control groups, so $\Delta(Y) := \overline{Y}_T - \overline{Y}_C$ denotes the ``delta'' of the average observed outcome $Y$ between the two study groups.
-The causal impact we wish to estimate is the overall ITT effect, $\e[Y_i(1) - Y_i(0)]$.
+The causal impact we wish to estimate is the overall ITT effect $\EE[Y_i(1) - Y_i(0)]$, also known as the overall average treatment effect.